 B. Deferring ART

 In patients with advanced HIV (or AIDS), ART should be initiated even if barriers to adherence are present.
-In these cases, referrals to specialized adherence programs should be made for intensified adherence support (see Appendix D: New York State Adherence Services Contact List).
+In these cases, referrals to specialized adherence programs should be made for intensified adherence support (see NYSDOH Linkage, Retention, and Treatment Adherence Initiative).
+(AII)

 Potential Barriers to Adherence

 Patients who are at high risk for poor adherence may benefit if initiation of ART is temporarily deferred while further patient education efforts are undertaken (see Section IV: The Importance of Patient Adherence).
-In these patients, the risk of viral resistance and eventual treatment failure may outweigh any clinical benefit from earlier treatment before strict adherence can be expected.41 These patients should remain under particularly close observation for clinical and laboratory signs of disease progression.43 ART should be initiated as soon as the patient seems prepared to adhere to a treatment regimen.
+In these patients, the risk of viral resistance and eventual treatment failure may outweigh any clinical benefit from earlier treatment before strict adherence can be expected.44 These patients should remain under particularly close observation for clinical and laboratory signs of disease progression.46 ART should be initiated as soon as the patient seems prepared to adhere to a treatment regimen.
 In patients with advanced AIDS, it is appropriate to initiate ART even if some barriers to adherence are present.
-In these cases, referrals to specialized adherence programs should be made for intensified adherence support (see Appendix D: New York State Adherence Services Contact List).
+In these cases, referrals to specialized adherence programs should be made for intensified adherence support (see NYSDOH Linkage, Retention, and Treatment Adherence Initiative).

 Long-Term Nonprogressors and Elite Controllers

 The role of early ART initiation in long-term nonprogressors or elite controllers is unclear.
 At this time, there are not enough data to recommend for or against initiation of ART in long-term nonprogressors and elite controllers.
 Close monitoring of CD4 count and viral load level may be an acceptable approach.
 Declines in CD4 count should prompt consideration of initiation of ART.
-Elite controllers have demonstrated CD4 cell increases after initiation of ART.44 The clinician and patient should discuss the risks and benefits of early ART as well as individual factors that may affect the decision to initiate, such as patient readiness and reluctance, adherence barriers, CD4 cell count and viral load, comorbidities, age, and partner serodiscordance.
+Elite controllers have demonstrated CD4 cell increases after initiation of ART.48 Another study found higher rates of hospitalizations in elite controllers compared to treatment suppressed patients, particularly for cardiovascular and psychiatric conditions49; however, there were important limitations in this analysis and it does not provide definitive evidence in favor of treating this rare population based on current information.50 The clinician and patient should discuss the current data on the risks and benefits of early ART as well as individual factors that may affect the decision to initiate, such as patient readiness and reluctance, adherence barriers, CD4 cell count and viral load, comorbidities, age, and partner serodiscordance.
 If treatment is delayed, clinicians should counsel patients about the risk of HIV transmission to partners.

 C. Initiating ART Following Acute Opportunistic Infections

-Clinicians should recommend that patients beginning treatment for acute opportunistic infections (OIs) initiate ART within 2 weeks (see next recommendation for exceptions).
+Clinicians should recommend that patients beginning treatment for acute opportunistic infections (OIs) initiate ART within 2 weeks of OI diagnosis (see next recommendation for exceptions).
 (AI)